 - 5. Click the Next button. - 6.
-Select a setup method: - Push button.
-Click the WPS button on this screen. - PIN Number.
-The screen adjusts.
-Enter the client security PIN and click the Next button. - 7.
-Within two minutes, go to the client device and use its WPS software to connect to the WiFi network.
+Select the radio button for a setup method:. - Push button.
+Click the WPS button on this page. - PIN Number.
+The page adjusts.
+Enter the client security PIN, and click the Next button. - Within two minutes, go to the client device and use its WPS software to connect to the WiFi network.

 The WPS process automatically sets up your wireless computer with the network password when it connects.
-The router WPS screen displays a confirmation message.
+The router WPS page displays a confirmation message.